What is cystic fibrosis?

 What tests are used to diagnose cystic fibrosis?

-Several other tests are standard parts of routine care used to care for a child with CF:
+Several other tests are standard parts of routine care that we use to treat a child with CF:

-- Pulmonary function tests (PFTs) to measure the effects of CF on breathing.
-PFTs are done as soon as the child is old enough to be able to cooperate in the testing procedure; infant PFTs are currently being studied.
+- Pulmonary function tests to measure the effects of CF on breathing for children who are old enough to cooperate with testing

 How is cystic fibrosis treated?

-The main treatment strategies for people with CF are airway clearance, prevention and treatment of lung infections, and nutritional therapy.
+The main treatment strategies for people with CF include:

-The CF Foundation recommends that all people with CF be followed in an accredited CF care center with regular visits at least every three months, and more often before age 1.
+The CF Foundation recommends that all people with CF be followed in an accredited CF care center with regular visits at least every three months and more often during the first year of life.

-Why choose Children's Hospital Colorado for your child's cystic fibrosis?
+Why choose us for your child’s cystic fibrosis treatment?

-Children's Colorado is the site of one of the premiere cystic fibrosis (CF) clinical care and research centers in the country.
-The Mike McMorris Cystic Fibrosis Research and Care Center at Children's Colorado delivers state-of-the-art care to people with CF, provides education for healthcare professionals and families with CF and advances the field through clinical research.
+Children's Colorado is the site of one of the premiere CF clinical care and research centers in the country.
+The Mike McMorris Cystic Fibrosis Research and Care Center at Children's Colorado delivers state-of-the-art care to people with CF, advances the field of CF and helps in the development of better treatments for people with CF through cutting-edge research and clinical trials and provides education for healthcare professionals and families with CF.

-Our center, established in 1990 and accredited by the National Cystic Fibrosis Foundation, is the largest CF clinical care center in the United States.
-Our pediatric program cares for more than 400 children and adolescents with CF throughout the Rocky Mountain region, and approximately 300 people with CF are seen at the adult program based at National Jewish Health.
-Our program has outreach clinics in Colorado Springs and oversees an affiliate CF center in Montana.
-We also serve as a national referral center because of our experience and advanced diagnostic capabilities.
+Our center, accredited by the Cystic Fibrosis Foundation, is the largest pediatric CF clinical care center in the U.S. Our pediatric program cares for almost 400 children and adolescents with CF throughout the Rocky Mountain region.
+Our program has satellite and outreach clinics throughout the state of Colorado.
+We also serve as a national referral center for patients with difficult-to-treat infections because of our experience and advanced diagnostic capabilities.

 - We have established a CF Family Advisory Council, made up of our patients' parents and clinical staff, who work as partners with the CF clinical care team to ensure excellence in the development and delivery of medical care for those with CF and their families in the Rocky Mountain region.

-- Our multidisciplinary CF care team includes board-certified pediatric pulmonologists and gastroenterologists, pediatric endocrinologists, CF clinical nurse specialists, registered dietitians, social workers respiratory therapists and research coordinators, as well as administrative support staff.
+- Our multidisciplinary CF care team includes board-certified pediatric pulmonologists and gastroenterologists, pediatric endocrinologists, pediatric psychologists, CF clinical nurse specialists, registered dietitians, social workers, respiratory therapists, physical therapists, a CF pharmacist, research coordinators, as well as administrative support staff.

 - Our clinics see children with CF five days a week, Monday through Friday.